Digital products can’t be held, tasted, or touched, but everyone consumes them—from music to videos, ebooks to online courses, and more.

 Depending on your needs, these apps and more can be used to help you incorporate digital products into your Shopify store and execute any of the digital product ideas below.

-Online courses are best suited for in-depth content.
+An Online course are best suited for in-depth content.
 They require some effort up front, from creating a presentation to recording a video walk-through.
 When designing systems, start with learner outcomes: what do you want the learner to know or be able to do at the end of your course?

 You can include quizzes, knowledge checks, and interactive activities within your courses to help break up learning content and make your e-course more engaging.
 Consider learning and implementing a teaching model like ADDIE.